feathersjs-ecosystem/feathers-vuex/README.md

     idField: 'id',
     servicePath: 'v1/todos' // The full service path
     autoRemove: false, // Indicates that this service will not automatically remove results missing from subsequent requests.
-    upsert: false, // Indicates that this service will discard new records pushed by 'updated/patched' socketio events, instead of adding them to store.
+    addOnUpsert: false, // Indicates that this service will discard new records pushed by 'updated/patched' socketio events, instead of adding them to store.
     skipRequestIfExists: false, // Indicates if get action skip the remote request when the record already exists in store
     paginate: false, // Indicates if pagination is enabled on the Feathers service.